Evolving Curricula with Regret-Based Environment Design: Experiments

 \subsection{Discussion and Limitations}

-In our experiments we have demonstrated that \method{} is capable of forming highly effective curricula in three challenging and diverse environments.
-In the lava experiment, we showed \method{} can facilitate learning in a design space with a high proportion of hard levels, which could have an impact in improving exploration in safety-critical settings.
-In MiniGrid, we showed it is possible to produce complex mazes which facilitate zero-shot transfer to human-designed ones, scaling to environments an order of magnitude larger than the training environment.
-Finally in the BipedalWalker setting we were able to match the complexity of POET using a single agent, with a small fraction of the computational cost.
-We thus believe we have shown evidence that \method{} would be an effective method for training agents in more open-ended UED design spaces.
+Our experiments demonstrate that \method{} is capable of forming highly effective curricula in three challenging and diverse environments.
+In MiniGrid, we showed it is possible to produce complex mazes that facilitate zero-shot transfer to out-of-distribution, human-designed ones, including those an order of magnitude larger than the training environment.
+Finally, in the BipedalWalker setting we produced comparable level complexity as POET using a single agent and a small fraction of the compute cost.
+Our experiments provide evidence that \method{} can be an effective curriculum method in more open-ended UED design spaces.

 Importantly, the goal of our work differs from \citet{poet}.
 The primary motivation of \method{} is to produce a single robust agent that can solve a wide range of challenges. \method{}'s regret-based curriculum seeks to prioritize the simplest levels that the agent cannot currently solve.
 In contrast, POET co-evolves agent-environment pairs in order to find specialized policies for solving a single highly specialized task.
 POET's specialized agents may likely learn to solve challenging environments outside the capabilities of ACCEL's generalist agents, but at the cost of potentially overfitting to their paired levels.
 Thus, unlike ACCEL, the policies produced by POET should not be expected to be robust across the full distribution of levels.
-The relative merits of POET and ACCEL thus highlight an important trade-off between specialization and generalization.
+The relative merits of POET and ACCEL thus highlight an important trade-off between specialization and generalization, both of which may ultimately be important for solving more complex, larger scale problems.

-While \method{}'s simplicity is appealing, it is possible that larger design spaces will require additional mechanisms, such as actively encouraging diversity in the level space.
-In addition, \method{} includes an inductive bias with the ability to begin with a simple base case (e.g. an empty room).
-This may not always be possible in practice, as in some settings the simplest example (in terms of the entities placed in the environment) may actually be a more difficult environment to solve, for example, in a Hide and Seek game.
+While \method{}'s simplicity is appealing, larger design spaces may require additional mechanisms, like actively promoting diversity in level design.
+Moreover, \method{} uses an inductive bias by starting with the simplest base case (e.g. an empty room), which may not always be possible in practice.
+In some settings, simple levels for agents may be more complex in design, e.g. in a Hide-and-Seek game.